6 GI Bill Myths Debunked

 You can only use one GI Bill

-You have the Post-911 GI Bill.
-You also have the Montgomery GI Bill.
+Ok, so you have the Post-911 GI Bill.
+And, you also have the Montgomery GI Bill.
 Wondering if you can use them both?

 The VA permits you to use more than one GI Bill.